qiaoen17/tp/docs/UserGuide.md

 <details><summary>General</summary>
 <p>

-**Q**: How do I transfer my data to another Computer?<br>
+   <strong>Q</strong>: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SETA home folder.
+   <strong>A</strong>: Install the app in the other computer and overwrite the empty data file it creates with the file that contains
+the data of your previous SETA home folder.

-**Q**: What does the cross button at the top right hand of the application do?<br>
+   <strong>Q</strong>: What does the cross button at the top right hand of the application do?<br>
-**A**: You can simply click on that button to exit the application!
+   <strong>A</strong>: You can simply click on that button to exit the application!

-**Q**: What is the difference between using the `exit` command and the cross button at the top right hand of the application?<br>
+   <strong>Q</strong>: What is the difference between using the `exit` command and the cross button at the top right hand of the
+application?<br>
-**A**: Both does the same job!
+   <strong>A</strong>: Both does the same job!
 The cross button is for your convenience if you feel typing `exit` is too troublesome!

-**Q**: What does the question mark at the top left hand of the application do?<br>
+   <strong>Q</strong>: What does the question mark at the top left hand of the application do?<br>
-**A**: You can simply click on that button to view the link to our User Guide if you face any issues when using our application!
+   <strong>A</strong>: You can simply click on that button to view the link to our User Guide if you face any issues when using our
+application!
 </p>
 </details>